asamuzaK/urlSanitizer/README.md

 This library is primarily designed to prevent **Cross-Site Scripting (XSS)** and unauthorized protocol execution via malicious URLs.

 * **Direct XSS Execution:** Blocks `javascript:` and `vbscript:` schemes outright, even if they are obfuscated with whitespaces or control characters.
 * **Nested XSS in Data/Blob URLs:** Deeply inspects and sanitizes payloads within `data:` and `blob:` URLs.
-If an attacker tries to hide malicious HTML/SVG within a Base64-encoded data URL, the embedded content is purified using DOMPurify and re-encoded back into a sanitized URL.
+If an attacker tries to hide malicious HTML/SVG within a Base64-encoded data URL or a blob URL, the embedded content is purified using DOMPurify and re-encoded back into a safe data URL.
 * **Unauthorized Schemes:** Denies unknown or unregistered URI schemes by default, preventing application-specific or OS-level protocol hijacking (unless explicitly allowed).

 ### Out-of-Scope (What we DO NOT protect against)